-Choice Screen on every new and existing instance of a Google Browser where the user has not
+Choice Screen on every new and existing instance of a Google Browser where the user has not previously affirmatively selected a default GSE for that Google Browser, including by changing the search default through the settings.

+E.D.
+Choice Screen Review By Plaintiffs And The TCScreens: Google must disclose each Choice Screen, the related distribution agreement, if relevant, and its plan for implementing that Choice Screen to Plaintiffs and the TC at least sixty (60) days in advance of the Choice Screen being displayed to any user.
+Each Choice Screen must provide users with a clear choice between competing products and be designed to not preference Google, to be accessible, to be easy to use, and to minimize choice friction, based on empirical evidence of user behavior.
 After consultation with a behavioral scientist, the TC will report to Plaintiffs whether each Choice Screen satisfies these requirements, and ultimately Plaintiffs must approve any Choice Screen offered pursuant to this Final Judgment.
-Plaintiffs, in consultation with the TC, may require modifications to any Choice Screen over time.
-Any choice screen provided for in this Final Judgment must be designed to not preference Google, to be accessible, to be easy to use, and to minimize choice friction, based on empirical evidence of user behavior.
+Plaintiffs, in consultation with the TC, may require modifications to any Choice Screen over time. -Any choice screen provided for in this Final Judgment must be designed to not preference Google, to be accessible, to be easy to use, and to minimize choice friction, based on empirical evidence of user behavior.

-- 1. "Search Access Point Choice Screen" means a choice screen that appears on a Device and is no more favorable to Google than a choice screen with the following characteristics (e.g., a choice screen may be randomized or may show a Competitor in the top position every time rather than having the options appear in random order): - a) for a Google Device, five options qualify to appear on the choice screen: a single Google-owned Search Access Point, the Device's current default Search Access Point (if applicable), and the three-to-four (as applicable) consenting rival Search Access Points of the same type with the highest U.S. market shares; - b) for a non-Google Device, a single Google-owned Search Access
+1. "Search Access Point Choice Screen" means a choice screen that appears on a Device and is no more favorable to Google than a choice screen with the following characteristics (e.g., a choice screen may be randomized or may show a Competitor in the top position every time rather than having the options appear in random order):

+- a) for a Google Device, five options qualify to appear on the choice screen: a single Google-owned Search Access Point, the Device's current default Search Access Point (if applicable), and the threeto-four (as applicable) consenting rival Search Access Points of the same type with the highest U.S. market shares; - b) for a non-Google Device, a single Google-owned Search Access including after a factory reset; and (2) if the user has not otherwise seen the choice screen within the previous 90 days, at the device's first use on or after a fixed, yearly date coordinated across all